-Both models of the 64-button module add to the capability of any keyset.
-Up to two 64-button modules can be added to each keyset.
-The 64 programmable red LED buttons with red LED can be used for feature keys, DSS/BLF keys or one touch speed dial buttons.
-The maximum of AOMs per system is limited by the available DLI ports.
-One DM port is required per 64-button module.
+The 64-button module adds to the capability of any keyset.
+The 64 programmable red LED buttons can be used for feature keys, DSS/BLF keys or one touch speed dial buttons.
+A maximum of 4 can be assigned to a station.
+One DLI port is required per 64-button module.
+You can connect as many units to the system limited only by the number of available DLI ports.